<img src="https://ws.zoominfo.com/pixel/JV60JGR5LG4sEWlH3Xte" width="1" height="1" style="display: none;">

 The Unified Audit Log can be used to trace SharePoint and Exchange online activities taken by the attacker in the environment.

 Message trace in the Security & Compliance Center follows email messages as they travel through your Exchange Online organization.
 Organizations can determine if a message was received, rejected, deferred, or delivered by the service.
-Message trace functionality in Office 365 is necessary if attackers sent email messages using a victims account.
+Message trace functionality in Office 365 is necessary if attackers send email messages using a victim's account.
+Visit the Email Message Trace menu.

 This menu is presented in the following screen shot: